Skip to main content

 1. Activate and change your ATM PIN

-1. Dig out the sealed envelope from your bank’s welcome kit—it contains your default 4-digit ATM PIN.
+1. Dig out the sealed envelope from your bank’s welcome kit—it holds your temporary 4-digit PIN.

-2. Head to any ATM in your bank’s network (Chase, Bank of America, Wells Fargo—whatever you use).
+2. Walk up to any ATM in your bank’s network (Chase, Bank of America, Wells Fargo, etc.).

-3. Slide in your debit card when the machine asks.
+3. Slide your debit card into the slot when the machine asks.

-4. Type in the default PIN exactly as written.
+4. Type the default PIN exactly as printed on the envelope.

-5. Select “Change PIN” from the menu.
-You’ll need to enter your new 4-digit code twice to confirm it.
+5. Pick “Change PIN” from the menu and enter your new 4-digit code twice to confirm.

 2. Make a purchase with your debit card

-1. At checkout, the cashier will ask, “Debit or credit?”
-Pick Debit.
+1. At checkout the cashier will ask, “Debit or credit?”
+Choose Debit.

-2. Plug in your card or tap it against the terminal—whichever your card supports.
+2. Plug your card into the terminal or tap it on the contactless pad, depending on what your card supports.

 3. Enter your 4-digit PIN on the keypad and hit Enter.